tadaszelvys/server-library/doc/component/jwt_access_token_manager.md

         'kty' => 'oct',
         'k'   => 'AyM1SysPpbyDfgZld3umj1qzKObwVMkoqQ-EstJQLr_T-1qS0gZH75aKtMN3Yj0iPS4hcgUuTwjAzZr1Z9CAow',
     ]),
-    $this->issuer // The issuer of the token.
+    $this->issuer // The issuer of the token (i.e. the authorization serve URL).
 );
 ```

-**Important note: the JWTLoader and JWTCreator services MUST support the signature algorithm you want to use**
+*Important note: the JWTLoader and JWTCreator services MUST support the signature algorithm you want to use*

 ## Encrypted Access Tokens